What is keratoacanthoma?

 Keratoacanthomas classically are described as dome-shaped, bud-shaped or berry-shaped, 1-2 cm papules with a central keratinous plug.

-Plainly put, keratoacanthomas are protruding lesions that look like horns with a scaly/flaky central area (as one would expect with dry scaly skin) that can be black and necrotic at times.
+Plainly put, keratoacanthomas are protruding lesions that look like horns with a scaly/flaky central area (as one would expect with dry, scaly skin) that can be black and necrotic at times.

 The risk factors for development of keratoacanthoma include:

-the incidence of keratoacanthomas increase in individuals with lighter skin colours.
+- Skin colour - the incidence of keratoacanthomas increase in individuals with lighter skin colours.

-keratoacanothomas typically grow in sun-exposed areas and there is a higher incidence in individuals who have UV light treatment for other conditions.
+- UV exposure - keratoacanothomas typically grow in sun-exposed areas and there is a higher incidence in individuals who have UV light treatment for other conditions.

-sometimes, lesions develop in areas of previous iatrogenic trauma (surgery, laser therapy, cryotherapy) and accidental trauma.
+- Trauma - sometimes, lesions develop in areas of previous iatrogenic trauma (surgery, laser therapy, cryotherapy) and accidental trauma.

-Exposure to certain chemical carcinogens, such as tar, pitch, polyaromatic hydrocarbons in mineral oils, and cigarette smoking.
+- Chemical exposure - exposure to certain chemical carcinogens, such as tar, pitch, polyaromatic hydrocarbons in mineral oils, and cigarette smoking.

-there are certain genetic syndromes that predispose individuals to developing keratoacanthomas.
+- Genetic syndromes - there are certain genetic syndromes that predispose individuals to developing keratoacanthomas.

-What Happens After I have the lesion excised?
+What happens after the lesion is excised?